MikeOrtiz/TouchImageView/README.md

     void setMaxZoom(float max);

 Set the min zoom multiplier.
 Default value is 1.
-Set to AUTOMATIC_MIN_ZOOM to make it possible to see the whole image.
+Set to `TouchImageView.AUTOMATIC_MIN_ZOOM` to make it possible to see the whole image.

     void setMinZoom(float min);